dcourtine/16s_its_sequences/README.md

 		* A1492R
 		* A71R
 * Browse the alignment to resolve conficts in reads overlapping regions
-* To raise a confict, you have to search the position in the electrophoregram
+* To raise a confict, you have to search the position in the electropherogram
 * To open such file on MacOS, I used [4Peaks v1.8](https://nucleobytes.com/4peaks/index.html).
 * I correct errors directly in the alignment
 * When all errors are resolved, I keep only the 4 reads in the alignment (Select all 16S-ITS + tRNA-Ala ==> Edit/Delete seq.)